Welcome to Northeme Theme Documentation!

 Each row comes with several options such as Row Stretch, Full Height, Parallax etc. to modify the row.
 Design option can be used to assign a BG image.

 The most important option is Row Stretch among them.
 This option allows to determine column width.
 By default, a row will be stretched to the main website wrapper / container.
 Narrow can be used o limit the content width and centralize.
 Some of our themes may also provide Full Width option which allows to strecth the content to the window in order to build full width rows.

 Almost every element comes with Design Options tab in edit screen.
 Design options offer several options such as padding, margin, border, BG color, border color etc. to apply custom styles without using any CSS rules.

-Northeme offers exclusive elements for Visual Composer such as clients, services, gallery grid, posts grid etc. On add elements window, switch to Northeme tab to filter exclusive elements.
+Northeme offers exclusive elements for WPB such as clients, services, gallery grid, posts grid etc. On add elements window, switch to Northeme tab to filter exclusive elements.